SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 prob = SDEProblem(ff, u₀, (0.0, 1.0))
 ```

-We pass this information to the solver and compare the `EM()` solution with the analytic one:
+We can now compare the `EM()` solution with the analytic one:

 ```@example sde
-#We can plot using the classic Euler-Maruyama algorithm as follows:
 sol = solve(prob, EM(), dt = dt)
 plot(sol, plot_analytic = true)
 ```

-Now, we choose a higher-order solver `SRIW1()` for a more accurate result:
+Now, we choose a higher-order solver `SRIW1()` for better accuracy.
+By default,
+the higher order methods are adaptive.
+Let's first switch off adaptivity and
+compare the numerical and analytic solutions :

 ```@example sde
 sol = solve(prob, SRIW1(), dt = dt, adaptive = false)
 plot(sol, plot_analytic = true)
 ```

-By default, the higher order methods have adaptivity.
-Thus, one can use
+Now, let's allow the solver to automatically determine a starting `dt`.
+This estimate
+at the beginning is conservative (small) to ensure accuracy.

 ```@example sde
 sol = solve(prob, SRIW1())
 plot(sol, plot_analytic = true)
 ```

-Here, we allowed the solver to automatically determine a starting `dt`.
-This estimate
-at the beginning is conservative (small) to ensure accuracy.
-We can instead start
-the method with a larger `dt` by passing it to `solve`:
+We can instead start the method with a larger `dt` by passing it to `solve`:

 ```@example sde
 sol = solve(prob, SRIW1(), dt = dt)